Top 10 Scenic Roads Loch Lomond

 5 miles

-The Rest and Be Thankful is known for all the wrong reasons, landslips, road closures, delays etc. It is a beautiful and scenic road, and hopefully, it will be better known one day for that rather than the frequent name-checks in radio travel bulletins.
-Importantly, it is a vital transport link between the Loch Lomond and Argyll Forest regions of the National Park.
-There are long term plans to address the damage to the road caused by falling rocks, but in the meantime, expect to be held up by traffic lights or a convoy system.
+The Rest and Be Thankful is known for all the wrong reasons, such as landslips, road closures, delays, etc. It is a beautiful and scenic road, and hopefully, it will be better known one day for that rather than the frequent name-checks in radio travel bulletins.
+Importantly, it is a vital transport link between the National Park's Loch Lomond and Argyll Forest regions.
+There are long-term plans to address the damage to the road caused by falling rocks, but in the meantime, expect to be held up by traffic lights or a convoy system.

 Glasgow's Riverside Transport Museum tells the story of when the low road of the Rest and Be Thankful was part of a car racing track.
 That would have been not for the faint-hearted.
 Once you have gone through the inevitable traffic lights, you can park up, get a coffee or bacon roll from a catering van, and admire the view.